OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

         ~/github/openrisknet/home/openshift/recipes/renew-certificates/site.yml

-With this done you should then be able to run the OpenShift-provided certificate deployment playbook, which for our 3.11 production deployment can be achieved with this play: -
+With this done you should then be able to run the OpenShift-provided certificate deployment playbook, which for our 3.11 production and development sites can be achieved with this play: -

     $ ansible-playbook -i inventory.yaml \
         -e openshift_certificate_expiry_warning_days=1 \